adunkman/dc311rn.com/README.md

 # Development

-To run this application locally, you’ll need to install the dependencies and then launch the web server which automatically recompiles the site when changes are made.
+To run this application locally, you’ll need to install the dependencies and then launch the web server:

 1. `npm install`
-3. `npm run serve`
+3. `npm start`

 This will launch the site running locally at [http://localhost:8080](http://localhost:8080).
 Press <kbd>Ctrl</kbd>+<kbd>C</kbd> to stop the server.